Walt Frazier: New York Knicks (1967–1977)

-The Knicks were unable to repeat as champions in 1971, falling to the Baltimore Bullets and their star shooting guard Earl Monroe in the second round of the playoffs despite Frazier's 20.4 points per game average during the series.
+The Knicks were unable to repeat as champions in 1971, falling to the Baltimore Bullets and their star shooting guard Earl Monroe in the Eastern Conference Finals despite Frazier's 20.4 points per game average during the series.

 During the off-season, in May 1971, Frazier scored 26 points and was named MVP of an exhibition game played between NBA and ABA All-Stars in Houston's Astrodome.

 Following the 1970–71 season, the Knicks traded for Monroe, who was always difficult for Frazier to guard.
 Not many people thought the two players’ styles would mesh, but Monroe and Frazier soon became one of the best backcourts in the league, even earning the nickname the "Rolls-Royce" backcourt.

 The Knicks returned to the NBA Finals in 1972, but fell to the Los Angeles Lakers, who completed a record-setting season with an NBA championship.

 Frazier led the Knicks to a second NBA championship in 1973, topping the Lakers in a five-game series.
 His defense on Jerry West played a major role in defeating the star-filled team.

 In 1976, Frazier was selected for his seventh and final NBA All-Star Game.

 Frazier held Knicks franchise records for most games (759), minutes played (28,995), field goals attempted (11,669), field goals made (5,736), free throws attempted (4,017), free throws made (3,145), assists (4,791) and points (14,617).
 Patrick Ewing eventually broke most of those records, but Frazier's assists record still stands.

 Cleveland Cavaliers (1977–1979)

-Frazier was traded to the Cleveland Cavaliers after the 1976–77 season for the younger Jim Cleamons.
-The trade left Frazier stunned, and he later commented that "It was like getting traded to Siberia."
+A week before the start of the 1977–78 season, Frazier was traded to the Cleveland Cavaliers for the younger Jim Cleamons; the trade left Frazier stunned, and he later commented that "It was like getting traded to Siberia."

 Due in part to repeated foot injuries, Frazier played only 66 games over the course of three seasons with the Cavaliers.
-He retired midway through the 1979–80 season, when he only played 3 games and averaged career-lows of 3.3 points and 2.7 assists before being waived.
+He retired midway through the 1979–80 season, when he only played three games and averaged career-lows of 3.3 points and 2.7 assists before being waived.